EmilioBG76/Project03_46W38/README.md

    ├── environment yml file to be completed
    └── to be completed
    ```
+where:
-The `main.py` script inside the `examples` folder demonstrates, in a
+- The `main.py` script inside the `examples` folder demonstrates, in a
 clear and structured manner, how the required functions are called and
 executed.
-The `functions_module.py` script contains all the functions definition.
+- The `functions_module.py` script contains all the functions definition.
-The `inputs` directory contains all the input data files provided.
+- The `inputs` directory contains all the input data files provided.
-The `outputs` directory contains yearly sorted subfolders including wind direction
-and wind speed distribution for a specific height.
-Besides a AEP summary file.
+- The `outputs` directory contains yearly sorted subfolders including wind direction and wind speed distribution for a specific height, besides a AEP summary file.
-The `src` package includes `functions_module`,`main` and `__init__` files.
+- The `src` package includes `functions_module`,`main` and `__init__` python files.
-The `tests` directory including all the test files fully detailed later in this file.
+- The `tests` directory including all the test files fully detailed later in this file.
-The `examples` directory includes `functions_module.py` and `main.py` scripts.
+- The `examples` directory includes `functions_module.py` and `main.py` scripts.

 ## Package Overview (UNDER CONSTRUCTION)
 * My package contains main.py and functions_module.py scripts